 - The new system will:

-- save energy through use of the latest technology, and
+- Save energy through the use of the latest technology

-- be designed with the ability to expand capacity up to 66 million annual passengers.
+- Have the ability to expand capacity up to 66 million annual passengers

 Estimated project costs